Four years after World War Two, among the ruins of the cities, what can

-We parked our bicycles at Cologne and started a hitchhike southwards.
-In those days hithhiking was not so strange as nowadays.
+We parked our bicycles in Cologne and started a hitchhike southwards.
+In those days hitchhiking was not so strange as in nowadays.

-There existed already a highway between Cologne and Wiesbaden / Frankfurt.
-But there were a lot of war damages.
-Destroyed bridges had to be driven round, lanes were damaged.
+At that time, there existed already a highway between Cologne and Wiesbaden / Frankfurt.
+But there was a lot of war damages.
+Destroyed bridges had to be driven around, lanes were also damaged.

-We had no plan for a destination, but finally we arrived in Frankfurt.
+We had no plan for a destination, but finally arrived in Frankfurt.

 Reconstruction of the destroyed bridge of the highway across river Lahn at → Limburg

 We stayed overnight in Frankfurt.
 Someone told us, that there was a ship

 Rüdesheim?
 Isn't that town at the river Rhine?
 We entered the boat.

 Overnight in → Lorch, then further on walking, walking.
 I remember that we also took a bath in the Rhine.
 There were broken pieces of glass that hurt my foot.
 But no problem.